arirusso/viddl/README.md

 ### Command Line

-The command line usage and options are as follows:
+The command line usage and options are as follows

 #### Download